opengeospatial/test-standard/abstract.md

 # Abstract

-This standard can be used for xyz
+This standard can be used for xyz.
+It is is baesd on ...